bloko/bloko-react/README.md

 **Returns** a tuple of `[state, update]`:

 - `state` - Represents the current state of the Bloko Unit
-- `update(path: string, value: any)` - A function to ease updates on Bloko Unit using deep path string
+- `update(value: any)` - A function to ease updates on Bloko Unit using partial states, full states or new value instance.

 **Example**